 Learn how to make the best blueberry pie from fresh blueberries with this recipe.
-This blueberry pie sets up perfectly and the filling is neither soupy nor dry!
-Find out how.
+This blueberry pie has a lattice top crust and sets up perfectly with a blueberry pie filling that is neither soupy nor dry!
+Keep reading to find all the secrets, step-by-step photos, and tips and tricks.

 Blueberry pie is truly wonderful.
 It’s right up there with my favourite whiskey peach crumble pie.
-It's definitely a more involved recipe than something like blueberry jam, but you can do it.
+It's definitely a more involved recipe than something like blueberry jam, but you can do it!
 Start with a solid recipe for an all-butter crust.
-The dough is easy to prepare (you can even make it in the food processor!) and easy to roll out and work with, without it cracking or breaking.
+The dough is easy to prepare (you can even make the pie crust in the food processor!) and easy to roll out and work with, without it cracking or breaking.

-- all-purpose flour is the base ingredient for the crust to give it structure and to help the crust hold its shape as the pie bakes
+- all-purpose flour is the base ingredient for the crust: flour gives it structure and helps the crust hold its shape as the pie bakes

 - granulated sugar is added to the crust (just a little) to sweeten it slightly but to also help with browning

 - salt is really important to balance out the sweet flavour in the filling and also to balance out the sour notes.
-Don't skip it.
-I like to use Diamond Crystal fine kosher salt, but table salt will work, though the pie dough will be saltier and you may want to halve the salt.
+Please don't skip it.
+I like to use Diamond Crystal fine kosher salt, but table salt will work, though the pie dough will be saltier and you may want to halve the salt in that case.

 - butter, preferably unsalted butter because you add salt to the dough, but if you have salted, it will work.
 Just adjust the salt in the recipe accordingly, otherwise, your pie crust may be too salty